Waaal/BobaOS/doc/boot/Loader.md

     db 0x92     ; Access bytes to 1001 0010
     db 0xcf     ; Flags to 1100 and Limit to 1111
     db 0

+Gdt32Len: equ $ - Gdt32

+Gdt32Ptr: dw Gdt32Len       ; Pointer struct to load a GDT (load IDT has same potiner struct)
+          dd Gdt32          ; First 4 bytes are length of the table.
+Second 2 bytes are actuall address of the table
 ```

 **Code access explenation:**